ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

 ## Option: Building to ES5 target

-CKEditor 5 is written in ECMAScript 2015 (also called ES6).
-All browsers in which CKEditor 5 is {@link support/browser-compatibility currently supported} have sufficient ES6 support to run CKEditor 5.
-Thanks to that, CKEditor 5 builds are also published in the original ES6 format.
+CKEditor&nbsp;5 is written in ECMAScript 2015 (also called ES6).
+All browsers in which CKEditor&nbsp;5 is {@link support/browser-compatibility currently supported} have sufficient ES6 support to run CKEditor&nbsp;5.
+Thanks to that, CKEditor&nbsp;5 builds are also published in the original ES6 format.

 However, it may happen that your environment requires ES5.
-For instance, if you use tools like the original [UglifyJS](https://github.com/mishoo/UglifyJS) which do not support ES6+ yet, you may need to transpile CKEditor 5 source to ES5.
-This will create ~80% bigger builds but will ensure that your environment can process CKEditor 5 code.
+For instance, if you use tools like the original [UglifyJS](https://github.com/mishoo/UglifyJS) which do not support ES6+ yet, you may need to transpile CKEditor&nbsp;5 source to ES5.
+This will create ~80% bigger builds but will ensure that your environment can process CKEditor&nbsp;5 code.

-In order to create an ES5 build of CKEditor 5 you can use [Babel](https://babeljs.io/):
+In order to create an ES5 build of CKEditor&nbsp;5 you can use [Babel](https://babeljs.io/):

 ```bash
 npm install --save babel-loader @babel/core @babel/preset-env regenerator-runtime